shakehd/KNN_Certifier/README.md

   - `format`: The format of the dataset which can be *libsvm* or *csv*.
   - `training_set`: The name of the file that contains the training data
   - `test_set`:  The name of the file that contains the test data
+  - `category_indexes`: The indexes (zero-based) corresponding to categorical features in the input
+  - `numerical_features`: The indexes (zero-based) corresponding to numerical features in the input (if missing then all features are considered numerical)
+  - `perturb_categories`: The index  (zero-based) of the category to perturb for Noise_Cat pertubation

 - `abstraction`:
-  - `epsilon`: The perturbation value.
+  - `epsilon`: The perturbation magnitude value.